Johann Georg Bendl

-He was the son of the Bohemian sculptor Georg Bendl (born ca. 1570, Prague, died 1656).
+He was the son of fellow sculptor Georg Bendl (c.
+1570–1656) and is considered the first important Bohemian Baroque sculptor.
+His sculptural style was imitated by many successors, and some of his statues can be seen at the National Gallery in the St. George Convent in the Prague Castle.

 Works

 The wooden pulpit (since destroyed) of the St. Wenceslas Church (of the Augustinian Order) in Prague, was probably one of his earliest works.
 He also sculpted the pulpit in the church Kostel Panny Marie pod Řetězem in the Prague district Malá Strana.
 All the most important churches in Prague eventually would order one or more statues.

 In 1648 he sculpted the statues for side chapels in the Church of Our Lady of Týn, the church on the main square of Prague.
-He decorated the dome of the St. Salvator church of the Jesuit Order in Prague with stucco in the period 1648-1649.
-This would later bring in new orders from these Jesuits in 1655-1660 to sculpt the stone statues for the portico and the pediment of the façade; at the end of his life, in 1675, he would carve a series of wooden statues of Apostles for confessionals for the same church.
+He decorated the dome of the St. Salvator church of the Jesuit Order in Prague with stucco in the period 1648–1649.
+This would later bring in new orders from these Jesuits in 1655–1660 to sculpt the stone statues for the portico and the pediment of the façade; at the end of his life, in 1675, he would carve a series of wooden statues of Apostles for confessionals for the same church.